 - We do not allow posts of multiple versions of the same view on the blog or excessive postings on a particular issue.

-- Please keep in mind that CSIRO is dedicated to providing impartial scientific information, and as such, this blog isn’t a place where we’ll be discussing policies of governments or oppositions at any level.
+- Please keep in mind that, as Australia’s national science agency, we are dedicated to providing impartial scientific information.
+As such, this blog isn’t a place we’ll be discussing policies of governments or oppositions at any level.

 We’re always keen to hear from you, so we keep a close eye out for comments, and just give them a once over before they’re published.
 That means there’s a little delay before your comments appear on the site.
 Please be patient – any wait you experience is probably because we’re busy.
 The decision to post or remove comments is solely at our discretion.